Sid3503/UNet/README.md

 # U-Net for Image Segmentation

 This repository provides an easy-to-understand guide to the U-Net architecture, a powerful tool for image segmentation tasks.
 U-Net is widely used in biomedical imaging and other fields where precise segmentation of objects within images is crucial.
-This README will walk you through the core concepts and components of U-Net using simple explanations and visual examples.

 ![Image](https://github.com/user-attachments/assets/6b7a0486-2977-46d0-8787-eb899cf2b4d3)

 ## Table of Contents